davidcaron/pye57/README.md

 ## Installation

-Available on pypi for Windows and python 3.6:
+If you're on Windows and using python 3.5 or 3.6:

 `pip install pye57`

-Otherwise, you will have to build it yourself (working on releasing more wheels).
+Otherwise, you will have to build it yourself (working on linux and macos versions).

 ## Building notes